taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 * AWS certification runs different types of promotions throughout the year.
 For example, currently t here is a promotion on [free retake before May 31](https://home.pearsonvue.com/Clients/Amazon-Web-Services/free-retake.aspx).

-* Register your exam and make your study plan towards to the target exam date.
+* Register your exam ahead of the time and make your study plan according to the target exam date.
 This way you have a deadline to work with.
 You can reschedule the exam 2 times.
 After 2 reschedules, if you are still not ready, you can cancel the exam 24 hours prior the exam and get a full refund.